 Also, in the ending, if you look close, Titan Joker will see the explosive gel on Batman's glove right as the punch connects.

 Damn you, Rocksteady, and that fake Scarecrow glitch!

-Optional Stealth: In most of the areas if you feel lucky you can bring down all the nearby mooks with violent means.
+Optional Stealth: In most of the areas, if you feel lucky, you can bring down all of the nearby mooks with overt means.
 However, stealth is safer, especially when gun-toting enemies are around.

 Painting the Medium: Certain attacks have medium-painting effects; for instance, when Batman takes damage from electricity, the screen develops interference patterns as if there were actually an electrical discharge nearby.
 Also, at one point in the game, there's a dramatic graphical glitch and then the game restarts from the opening cinematic — with certain... disturbing... differences.
 It's another fear gas attack from the Scarecrow.

 Destroying one of Poison Ivy's killer plants causes goop to fly everywhere, with some of it getting on the "camera".

 Similarly, walking through the waterfall in the Batcave makes water cover the "camera."

 Patrolling Mook: Later in the game, Mooks will have devices on them that alert each other if they are knocked out, causing the rest to be more cautious and more scared.

 Also, Scarecrow, who has what can only be described as a syringe glove.